Bioscience Biotechnology Research Communications

-Tables and Figures (or Images) Tables and figures, complete with legends /footnotes / explanation / units etc should be on separate pages not more than one page for each table.
-The tables and figures pages should be consecutively numbered and placed between results and discussion with same numbers.
+Tables and Figures (or Images): Short, Precise Tables and sharp image figures must be included, complete with legends /footnotes / explanation / units should be right below them.
+The tables and figures pages should be consecutively numbered, and arranged between results and discussion.
 Position of the tables or figures in the text of the MS must be indicated using same numbers.

-Images must be prepared in accordance with the instructions mentioned on the PubMed Central website: https://www.ncbi.nlm.nih.gov/pmc/pub/filespec-images/ The key factor for preparation of images for sufficient quality is images must have a minimum resolution of 300 dots per inch (dpi) for the grayscale (or black and white) and at least 600 dpi for colour scale.
+Image specifications: Images must be prepared in accordance with the instructions mentioned on the PubMed Central website: https://www.ncbi.nlm.nih.gov/pmc/pub/filespec-images/ The key factor for preparation of MS images for sufficient quality is images must have a minimum resolution of 300 dots per inch (dpi) for the grayscale (or black and white) and at least 600 dpi for color scale.
 The acceptable image formats are tiff, jpeg, gif, psd or png.

 (Simple Reviews Are not considered for publication in Biosc.Biotech.Res.Comm.)

 Systematic Reviews or Meta-Analysis should be systematic, critical assessments of most recently updated literature and data sources pertaining to basic biological or bio-medical science topics that include a statistical technique for quantitatively combining the results of multiple studies that measure the same outcome into a single pooled investigation.
 Data must be searched for and selected systematically for inclusion and critically evaluated, and the search and selection process for compiling the review must be mentioned.
 The text should NOT exceed 5000 words excluding abstract, references, tables and figures.